KingMakers

 Users were browsing extensively but delaying their first action.
 Starting required navigating across competitions, opening individual events, validating information, and manually assembling combinations.
 Each step added cognitive load, made worse by slow network conditions.

-On top of that, Nigerian users frequently shared selections socially, but the product had no structured entry point for this behavior.
-The system enabled exploration but did nothing to reduce the effort of getting started.
+Nigerian users also shared selections socially, and the product had no structured entry point for this behavior.
+The system enabled exploration and did little to reduce the effort of getting started.

 What we shipped

-We introduced a structured entry point with pre-assembled combinations, reducing the number of steps before a first action and integrating seamless sharing.
+We introduced a structured entry point with pre assembled combinations.
+This reduced the number of steps before a first action and folded sharing into the flow.

 Impact

-Double-digit increase in first-selection rate and multi-selection starts.
+Double digit increase in first selection rate and multi selection starts.
 Users entering through the new entry point also showed higher average selections per session and a meaningful uplift in completed actions.
-No negative impact on organic journey conversion
+Organic journey conversion held steady.

 The problem